-(a) Observe that a contract can be described recursively using V as a state variable.
+- (a) Observe that a contract can be described recursively using V as a state variable.
 Write the agent's HJB equation and use it to derive a condition for high effort to be (IC).
-When evaluating how the agent's wealth changes over time, you will find it useful to separate between the increase if there is no disaster, denoted \dot{V} , and the decrease if there is a disaster, denoted H.

-(b) Let the firm's profit function be denoted $\Pi(V)$.
-Write the firm's HJB assuming $a_t = 1$ (and ignoring (IC)).

-(c) Assume $\Pi(V)$ is concave.
-Using the agent's HJB to substitute for \dot{V} in the firm's HJB, argue that there is a V^ such that the firm only pays the agent when his wealth exceeds this threshold.

-- (d) Using (IC), what is the optimal punishment H? - (e) When is the project shut down?
+When evaluating how the agent's wealth changes over time, you will find it useful to separate between the increase if there is no disaster, denoted \dot{V} , and the decrease if there is a disaster, denoted H(V). - (b) Let the firm's profit function be denoted $\Pi(V)$.
+Write the firm's HJB assuming $a_t = 1$ (and ignoring (IC)). - (c) Assume $\Pi(V)$ is concave.
+Using the agent's HJB to substitute for \dot{V} in the firm's HJB, argue that there is a V^ such that the firm only pays the agent when his wealth exceeds this threshold. - (d) Using (IC), what is the optimal punishment H(V)? - (e) What should the firm do if V < H(V)?